 She also rubbed it on her shoes for waterproofing.
 I asked her if it left residue, and she acknowledged that it did, but said it wasn’t overly noticeable.
 I had to try it.
 I bought a small stick for a $1.00 and took it home.
 I had been wanting to get rid of my spray can of shoe protectant because of its chemical content, but I wasn’t sure what to replace it with.
 Why hadn’t I thought of beeswax before?
 I already own leather winter boots that are waterproofed with wax.

-I haven’t used the stick of beeswax on my shoes yet, but I did use it to touch up lost wax on my wax-covered cotton cloths (paid link).
+I haven’t used the stick of beeswax on my shoes yet, but I did use it to touch up lost wax on my wax-covered cotton cloths (from Bee’s Wrap).
 I use these to store food in the place of aluminum foil, plastic wrap, and small containers.
 Unfortunately, I had forgotten about a wrapped cucumber in my fridge, and I needed to do some heavy washing to get the cloth clean again.
 In the process, the cloth lost some wax.
 It was fairly time consuming to rub wax on again, but it was also a therapeutic break from my day.
 After the fact, I considered if the wax would’ve been easier to work with if I had heated it first.

 I also bought two pounds of local raw honey in a glass container for $14.00, which is cheaper than stores.
 I sampled several kinds before settling on standard clover honey.
 Honey has many health benefits, and I believe eating local honey is a factor in why I was able to stop taking allergy medications.
 Manuka honey, in particular, is many healing properties.